JeffreyRodriguez/Liberator12k/Receiver/Forend/TopBreak_CAFE12+.md

 A 12ga [Top Break](TopBreak.md) variant inspired by the venerable pipe shotgun.

-The CAFE12 is the gun I set out to make when I started the project.
+The gun I set out to make when I started the project.
 Since it's built with \#Liberator12k platform components it features:

 * Optics-ready Picatinny Rail